klimbeta/klimbeta/docs/guide/Who/Climber.md

 ![InsertDiagram]() Value Exchange between BetaComp and Gym

-- Understand the Physics of climbing
+- Understand the Physics of Climbing
 - Understand why you fell
 - Link Beta into BetaSequences